- What is a civil partnership?

 - What are my financial rights after ending a civil partnership?

-A civil partnership is a way for couples, irrespective of their sex, to formalise their relationship, without getting married.
-Civil partners have the same rights as married couples.
-A civil partnership gives the relationship legal recognition and a range of legal rights in matters such as:
+A civil partnership is a way for couples, whether heterosexual or same sex, to formalise their relationship, without getting married.
+Civil partners have the same rights as married couples and legal rights covering issues such as:

 - parental responsibility